Caucasus-Rosetta/Lingua-Corpus/README.md

-#### Due to copyright, the material can't be shared publicly.
-If you want access to the material, contact us via email: daniel.abzakh@gmail.com, 	kalle@hilsenbek.de
+### For data scientists, developers and whom it may concern:
+##### Some of the text materials are copyrighted, check out the multilingual sources section that links to the source, please be sure to obide the authors restrictions and limitaions.
+### For copyright owners:
+##### The text materials here are used for research, if there is any concerns regarding having your text material on this repo, please contact us via email: daniel.abzakh@gmail.com, kalle@hilsenbek.de.

+### Tools:
-#### Composition of a training corpus
+##### Composition of a training corpus
 We can compose a specific training corpus and separate test files with the joined corpus script in the training directory:

     usage: join_corpus.py [-h] [--dictionary] [--numerate] [--paraphrase]